matschlue/Covid19/README.md

 Source data will be downloaded from the European Center for Disease Prevention and Control.

 ## Description of the data exploration phase of the project
-First analysis with the data file weas conducted in order to access if data can be used and in what way it can be used.
+First analysis with the data file was conducted in order to access if data can be used and in what way it can be used.
 Visual exploration was used to understand what the dataset consits of and the characteristics of the data available.

 ## Description of the analysis phase of the project
+Currently, data will be analyzed further to extract more interesting data points and/or patterns.
+First visualizations will be created to create a cohesive story.

 ## Questions hope to be answered with the data
 Finding patterns, correlations or other interesting data points.